surveycto/table-list/README.md

 ## Description

 This field plug-in allows for data to presented in the form of a table.
-The data can be pulled in from a static choices, pre-loaded from a CSV file or from an attached dataset.
-The table further allows for sorting for each column and also searching for across the table.
+The data can be pulled in from static choices, pre-loaded from a CSV file, or from an attached dataset.
+The table further allows for sorting each column and also searching for across the table.
 See the [Parameters section](#parameters) below.

 [![Download now](extras/download-button.png)](https://github.com/surveycto/table-list/raw/master/table-list.fieldplugin.zip)